CrossRef/event-data-user-guide/event-data-manual.md

 ## Working with Events

 For most tasks, Relations are useful.
 They help you to answer questions like "when was this DOI tweeted?" or "is this DOI mentioned in Wikipedia?".
-The Relations API provides bulk access to these events.
-It allows users to retrieve all Relations, or to filter them to only retrieve Relations of a certain type or from a certain source (e.g. Wikipedia).

-When it is important to get more detail on what exactly occurred to produce a Relation, the Deposit API will provide it.
-For example, it can help you to answer questions like "was this DOI reference removed from Wikipedia repeatedly?".
+When it is important to get more detail on what exactly occurred to produce a Relation, Deposits will provide it.
+For example, they can help you to answer questions like "was this DOI reference removed from Wikipedia repeatedly?".
 It can also answer questions like "when exactly in the past has CED queried Facebook about this DOI".

 #ifdef __FUTURE__

 # Roadmap

-Crossref Event Data is currently at MVP stage, which is a proof of concept with a limited number of sources.
-As we move toward a full 'Clearinghouse' release more data sources, partners and methods for accessing data will be added.
+Crossref Event Data is currently at MVP stage, which is a proof of concept with a limited number of Data Sources.
+As we move toward a full 'Clearinghouse' release more Data Sources, partners and methods for accessing data will be added.

 The approximate roadmap is: